orbitmines/archive/projects/OrbitMines Minimap.md

 *Now this is what functions, data, ..., information is.*
-*This is what science, engineering, ..., gaming will become.*
+*This is what science, engineering, learning, ..., gaming will become.*

 ###### 2024